telerik/kendo-ui-core/docs-aspnet-mvc/helpers/menu/overview.md

 ### The Basics

-There are a few ways to bind a Kendo UI Menu for ASP.NET MVC:
+To bind a Kendo UI Menu for ASP.NET MVC, apply any of the following approaches:

-* Use items builder&mdash;Manually define the properties of each Menu item.
+* Use an items builder&mdash;Manually define the properties of each Menu item.
-* Sitemap binding&mdash;Uses a sitemap to create the items of the Menu.
+* Use a sitemap binding&mdash;Set a sitemap to create the items of the Menu.
-* Model binding&mdash;Use a collection of objects to create the items of the Menu.
+* Use a model binding&mdash;Set a collection of objects to create the items of the Menu.

 ### Items Builder

-Below are listed the steps for you to follow when defining the items of a Kendo UI Menu.
+To define the items of a Kendo UI Menu:

 **Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for ASP.NET MVC]({% slug overview_aspnetmvc %}).